KermanX/tree-shaker/README.md

 }
 ```

+May not be very fast, but should generates the least code possible.

 ## Approach

-1. Parse the code.
+1. Parse the code via `oxc_parser`.
 2. Build the sematic information via `oxc_semantic`.
 3. Tree shake the code.
     - Emulate the runtime behavior of the code.
 (Control flow, Side effects, ...)
     - Analyze the possible runtime values of the variables.
     - Remove the dead code.
 4. Minify the code via `oxc_minifier`.